nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-07-10-does-your-company-culture-resemble-survivor/index.md

 resourceType: blog
 slug: does-your-company-culture-resemble-survivor
 aliases:
   - /blog/does-your-company-culture-resemble-survivor
 tags:
   - company-culture
   - development-team
   - improve
   - people
   - strategic
   - team
   - teams
 categories:
   - measure-and-learn
   - people-and-process
-coverImage: nakedalm-experts-professional-scrum-1-1.png
+preview: nakedalm-experts-professional-scrum-1-1.png
 ---

 Does your company culture resemble Survivor?
 Do you have a culture in your organisation where individuals that help others are considered slackers for not getting their own assignments complete?